SumYg/COMP3278A-iKYC-Gp8/README.md

 - [x] % change: The percentage change between current price and closing price
 - [x] Total spend: Total money spent on that stock
 - [X] History Profit: Total amount that earned from that stock
-- [X] Current Value: Current value of all owned stock
+- [X] Current Value: Current value of all owned shares